 How to perform an online virus scan for Mac in seconds

 While you may have heard that Macs don’t get viruses, this just isn’t true.
 Lately, it’s becoming more and more common for Macs to be affected by malware, as the potential payoff is generally larger than on PCs and very few Macs have an installed protection in place.

 Maybe you’ve noticed that your Mac is running slower in the last little while, or you can hear its fan working overtime — all these could indicate a virus that has infiltrated your computer’s defenses and is running somewhere in the background.

 Don’t panic yet!
 It could be that a virus is not as malicious as you think.
-Also, you can be sure get rid of it quickly and efficiently by the time you finish this article.
+Also, you can be sure to know how you get rid of it quickly and efficiently by the time you finish this article.

 How to scan your Mac for viruses online?

 Truth is there are lots of ads and websites that promise free online virus scan and removal for Mac.
 But most of them are ironically also affiliated with malware players trying to get into your Mac for their malicious purposes and make things even worse.
 There are a few ways to substitute online virus scan that macOS needs, and protect your Mac so no malware can get in.

 1. Update your software

 As searching for “online virus scan Mac” doesn’t help much, the first thing to do to really protect your Mac is update to the latest version of macOS as well as turn on auto-updates for all your apps.
 The latest versions of software include all the necessary security patches known to developers, so it’s a good starting place.